The best part about this Afghani Paneer recipe is that it is completely grilled.

 Place the coated paneer on a baking tray and bake the pieces in a preheated oven for 15-20 minutes.

 You may as well sprinkle a bit of chilli flakes or oregano seasoning over the grilled paneer pieces to impart a slightly spicy flavour to the dish.
 Pair this easy paneer recipe with mint or coriander chutney and you're good to go.
+This paneer snack will definitely be a crowd pleaser.
 For more easy and quick paneer recipes, click here.

 About Deeksha SarinAn eccentric foodie and a die-hard falooda lover, Deeksha loves riding scooty in search of good street food!
 A piping hot cup of adrak wali chai can make her day bright and shiny!